fernandezvara/certsfor/docs/example.md

 client: true
 ```

-# Stemps to create all the certificates
+# Steps to create all the certificates

 ```bash
 >